ebi-gene-expression-group/react-ebi-species/README.md

 * A bare-bones component that you can use in any web application without depending on the EBI VF styles being loaded in your environment

-The first one has the advantage that changing the global CSS the component will then pick up the new styles.
+The first one has the advantage that if the global CSS is changed, the component will then pick up the new styles.
 The second variant doesn’t need any dependency and can be used anywhere and it will just work.
 Notice that the second version still uses classes, but they will be uniquely scoped to the component

 ## Instructions
 To install: